gluster/glusterfs/doc/hacker-guide/en-US/markdown/translator-development.md

   .min  = 1,
   .max  = 1024,
   .default_value = "1",
-  .description = "Maximum number blocks per file for which self-heal "
+  .description = "Maximum number blocks per file for which "
-		 "process would be applied simultaneously."
+         "self-heal process would be applied simultaneously."
 },
 ```